Some Frequently Asked Questions

 are they the same thing? - Documentary wedding photography, wedding reportage photography, wedding photojournalism?

-I call what I do 'documentary wedding photography' because I don't ask anyone to pose, to look here, stand there.
+I call what I do 'documentary wedding photography' because, other during portraits, I won’t interfere by suggesting you or your guests look here, or stand there.
 I make pictures of life happening in all it’s wonderful uniqueness.
-If you want your wedding pictures all posed so they look predictably like every other wedding, then you might have come to the wrong photographer?
+If you want your wedding pictures all posed so they look predictably like every other wedding, then you may just have come to the wrong photographer?

 Portraits and group pictures?

 Of course.
-Some couples don’t want them, but most do..we‘ll chat about how we’ll do them so you don’t feel ‘put on the spot’..
+A few couples don’t want either, but almost all do.
+We‘ll chat about how we’ll do them so they’re really effortless, but lovely.

-PORTRAITS - I’ll take you away from your guests for portraits for about 20 minutes.
-They’re best done before the wedding breakfast or later on before the evening as the light softens - we could slip out at both times…and you might well fancy getting away from the hullabaloo with each other for a while?
+PORTRAITS - You’ll be away from your guests for about 20 minutes, maybe twice for some variety in place and light.
+They’re best done before the wedding breakfast and/or later on in the evening as the light softens.
+You might well fancy getting away from the hullabaloo with each other for a while?
 I’ll place you, suggest how you might be, and easily get lovely pictures.

-And if you fancy a fun picture of everyone together that’s no problem - but be prepared for people to go missing - some will have nipped to their car, the bathroom, the bar, be hiding, or gone to round up kids never to return.
+And if you fancy a picture of everyone together that’s no problem, I’ll find a good way.
+But be prepared for people to go missing - some will have nipped to their car, the bathroom, the bar, be hiding, or gone to round up kids never to return.

 Do we meet before the wedding?
 How much can we consult with you?

 I'd love to meet you but it’s not essential.
-After loads of communication I mostly meet couples for the first time on the day.
+After loads of communication, video calls etc..
+I mostly meet couples for the first time on the day.
 I'm very used to arriving somewhere new, meeting and mixing with you all as I make pictures.
-It works fine.
-If possible, meeting you both would also be lovely
+It always works out well.

 How many pictures do you produce for us, and how will we receive them?

-I don’t limit the number of images you should get a minimum of about 400 beautifully processed images from me being around for a good long time during your day.
+I don’t limit the number of images you should get, but there’ll be a minimum of about 400 beautifully processed images from me being around for a good long time during your day.
 Edited down from thousands, each photograph is processed with the care that I apply printing a picture in a dark room (something I still sometimes do).
 I’ll also supply low resolution small file size copies of all your images for social media or email.

 Are all the pictures in colour?
 Can we choose whether we want them in 'black & white'?